 The samples parts that we received for tests are of different sizes and shapes.
 For this test, we will use induction heating to braze a 3/8” tube with a 3/8” coupler, a 1/2” swedged tube, and a 5/8” swedged tube.

 The objective of this application test is to prove induction as a reliable brazing solution and to produce enduring and repeatable brazing joints.
 An additional requirement for this application test is the possibility to use one coil for every size of the parts.

 Industry: Appliances and HVAC

 Equipment: We used UltraHeat W Series – 10 kW induction heating system and UBraze Handheld gun.

-To demonstrate the advantages of the induction brazing process we made two tests.
-The first one was with the smaller pipes and the second one with the largest tubes.
+Process: To demonstrate the advantages of the induction brazing process, we made two tests.
+The first one was with the smaller pipes, and the second one with the largest tubes.
 The key process requirements from a customer were for the temperature – max 1450°F (788°C) and the heat cycle time – between 10 and 20 seconds per joint.

-The main benefits of implementing induction heating equipment are energy efficiency based on repeatability heat cycle and increase productivity.
+The main benefits of implementing induction heating equipment are energy efficiency based on the repeatability heat cycle and increased productivity.

 Reference Info: Application Note 3463-7014

 To request more information about this Application note, please contact us.